jwwood3/DiceBot/README.md

 Alternate random distributions:
-true - pseudorandom results, all with equal weight fun - Chooses two players, one gets 20% chance for max value, the other gets 20% for min value
+true - pseudorandom results, all with equal weight fun - Chooses two players, one gets 20% chance for max value, the other gets 20% for min value.
+Die types lower than 6 are unaffected.